 @ – a sign to tag other users, mostly used in Twitter conversations or mentions when sharing content produced by others

 Include visuals in your tweets Tweets – they are 150% more likely to get retweets than text-only tweets.
-Twitter’s algorithm rewards users who share content which gets engagement and if followers are actively and consistently engaging with your tweets, you’re more likely to show up in their feed when they first open Twitter.
+Twitter’s algorithm rewards users who share content which gets engagement.
+If followers are actively and consistently engaging with your tweets, you’re more likely to show up in their feed when they first open Twitter.
 When tweeting, ask questions, reply to others and when you are sharing links, add a few words using your own insight.

 3. Growing a real Twitter following